Yossi/agent-stats-utils/README.md

 Once you get a feel for what this script does, you may want to set it up to run with crontab, or something similar.

-First time phantomjs is run (only needed for custom range now) it will ask you to log in to your google account.
-The script just takes what you enter and passes it to phantomjs where a google login page is open (headless).
-It also stores a cookie so you don't have to login every time.
-Google changes their login flow often.
-This stuff will probably be broken.
-Fix it yourself, or bother me enough so that I do.

-VERY IMPORTANT!

- GUARD THE cookies.txt FILE WELL.
-IT GRANTS ACCESS TO YOUR ACCOUNT TO WHOEVER HAS IT!

- If you suspect your cookie file has leaked, you need to hop into gmail and force sign out all your other sessions.

 ## Features
 ### snarf